lypborges/pipedrive_ruby/README.md

 - 2.2.5
 - 2.3.1

 Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pipedrive_ruby`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation